 See this vegan esquites (Mexican street corn in a cup) recipe on my website for more in depth info about this delicious dish!

-Step by step instructions for how to make vegan tostadas with beans and dairy-free Mexican street corn.
+Step-by-step instructions for how to make dairy-free, vegan Mexican street corn tostadas.

-Stir the corn and then leave it to cook another 2 minutes.
-Do not add water or liquid to the pan.
+- Step 2: Stir the corn and then leave it to cook another 2 minutes.
+Doย notย add water or liquid to the pan.
 The high heat will char the corn and heat it up without having to grill it.
 Once your corn has browned with some little char marks and defrosted, remove the pan from the heat.

 The Mexican street corn and refried beans can both be made ahead and stored in the refrigerator.
 The tostada shells should be stored at room temperature in an airtight bag.